The Unlikely Pioneers of Shirt Sponsorship in English Football

 Has a shirt sponsor ever improved a football kit?
 If we're talking aesthetics, I think the answer must be no. Some sponsors fit better than others, while the odd one gives us a laugh, but the shirt will always look better untouched.
 No one would suggest that Barcelona's iconic strip looks better now they have Qatar Airways across the front.
 Chelsea's wonderful Le Coq Sportif effort was not improved by Gulf Air sponsorship in the 1983-84 season, nor did the fans mourn when it vanished the following year.

 What we can say for certain is that kit sponsors are a firmly established part of the football landscape.
 From the astronomical deal between Manchester United and Chevrolet to a local garage emblazoning their logo on a non-league club's kit, we expect to see something there.
 When a club side turn out with no sponsor, they appear oddly naked.
-West Ham in the 1997-98 season, West Brom from 2008 through 2010, Leeds United this term – it just looks wrong.
+West Ham in the 1997-98 season, West Brom from 2008 through 2010, Leeds United in 2015-16 – it just looks wrong.

-This week marks the 40th anniversary of the deal that kicked it all off.
 In January 1976, Kettering Town of the Southern League Premier Division walked out for their game against Bath City with 'Kettering Tyres' emblazoned across their shirts.
 Little did they know what would follow over the next four decades.

 To those jaded by 21st century excess, January 1976 might seem like an idyllic time in British sporting history, all frozen pitches and disregard for healthy and safety.
 Back then the Liverpool side managed by Bob Paisley and possessing Keegan, Toshack and Kennedy were on their way to a ninth English title, though on the weekend Kettering launched their new sponsor the Reds were knocked out of the FA Cup by Dave Mackay's Derby County.